MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 > 	_Create IPython Password_

-> Then we use nano to edit the configuration and update *c.NotebookApp.password* with nano.
-Since the file is readonly, so remember to add sudo to modify the file.
+> Then we use nano to edit the configuration and update *c.NotebookApp.password* with _nano_.
+Since the file is readonly, we can still modify it if we run _nano_ through _sudo_.
 With ctrl+X, you can save the file.
 You have to press “Y” to confirm the save operation and then press enter.

 > 	````Linux
 > 	sudo nano /usr/.ipython/profile_nbserver/ipython_notebook_config.py